AbstractEmbedded/CoreMIDI-Thru/README.md

 Realizing this - instead of redesigning the CoreMIDI Server application and Client API - Apple introduced the [CoreMIDI Thru Connection API](https://developer.apple.com/documentation/coremidi/midi_thru_connection?language=objc) to allow client apps to instruct the server to create and maintain persistent pass-through for device/port combinations registered with the CoreMIDI server.
 Cool, this allows combining two or more device inputs to a single virtual device that a client app can read from/write to.
 Our options for such a virtual device are to create a driver that exposes one or create a client app that registers one via the CoreMIDI API - the latter with the disadvantage that the virtual device will not be persistent when the client app that created it is not running.
 Luckily, Apple has provided such a driver for us and users can [create virtual "bus" devices owned by the Interapp Communication (IAC) Driver via MIDI Studio](https://support.apple.com/en-nz/guide/audio-midi-setup/ams1013/3.5/mac/13.1).

-Wait... but how do we create a Thru Connection to the IAC bus we exposed in MIDI Studio?
+...but how do we create a Thru Connection to the IAC bus we exposed in MIDI Studio?
 Apple seems to have inexplicably left this out.

 <h4>Best Practices</h4>